WIZR: History

 In April 2014, the sale of WIZR began, with the Cranesville Radio Network of Amsterdam, New York, purchasing it.
 The station was flipped to an adult contemporary format, with a change to hot adult contemporary coming in July 2014.
 The license transfer for WIZR and W243CV was consummated on October 31, 2014, at a price of $150,000.
 WIZR became the fourth station in the Cranesville Amsterdam cluster, joining WCSS, WKAJ, and WYVS.

-Undated, WIZR changed to its current hot adult contemporary format which includes hit songs from the past five decades (from the 1970s to present) with a variety mix of pop music, R&B, rock, soft ac, classic hits and more.
+Undated, WIZR changed to its current hot adult contemporary format which includes hit songs from the past five decades (from the 1970s to present) with a variety mix of pop music, R&B, rock, soft AC, classic hits and more.
 The stations' current branding is WIZR 930 AM and 102.9 FM The Star of Johnstown.
-WYVS 96.5 FM Speculator, New York is also included in WIZR's station identifications.
+WYVS (96.5 FM) in Speculator, New York, is also included in WIZR's station identifications.

-In August 2024, it was announced that Mariano and Wilhelmina Simms’ Simms Broadcasting will acquire Cranesville Block Company’s four stations and four translators in Upstate New York for $600,000.
-The stations included in the sale are: 96.5 WYVS Speculator, 930 WIZR/102.9 W275BS Johnstown and 104.3 W282CU Northville along with 1490 WCSS/106.9 W295CZ Amsterdam and 1120 WKAJ/97.9 W250CX Saint Johnsville.
+In August 2024, it was announced that Mariano and Wilhelmina Simms’ Simms Broadcasting would acquire Cranesville Block Company’s four stations and four translators in Upstate New York for $600,000..
+The sale would never materialize.

-The big "sale" of the Cranesville Block Radio group to Simms Broadcasting, that was announced in August 2024 would never materialize.
 After one year of off and on talks and zero action, the sale would not occur.